AndyObtiva/glimmer/README.markdown

 #### Observing Widgets

-Glimmer supports observing widgets with an `on_*event*` declaration where the '*event*' part is replaced with the lowercase underscored name of an SWT listener event method.
+Glimmer supports observing widgets with two types of syntax:
+1. `on_{swt-listener-method-name}`: where {swt-listener-method-name} is replaced with the lowercase underscored method name on an SWT listener class (e.g. `on_verify_text` for `org.eclipse.swt.events.VerifyListener#verifyText`).
+2. `on_event_{swt-event-constant}`: where {swt-event-constant} is replaced with an `org.eclipse.swt.SWT` event constant (e.g. `on_event_show` for `SWT.Show` to observe when widget becomes visible)

+Number 1 is more commonly used in SWT applications, so make it your starting point.
+Number 2 covers events not found in number 1, so look into it if you don't find an SWT listener you need in number 1.

-To figure out what the available events for an SWT widget are, check out all of its API methods starting with `add` and ending with `Listener`, and then open the listener class to check its "event methods".
+**Regarding number 1**, to figure out what the available events for an SWT widget are, check out all of its `add***Listener` API methods, and then open the listener class argument to check its "event methods".

 For example, if you look at the `Button` SWT API: https://help.eclipse.org/2019-12/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fswt%2Fbrowser%2FBrowser.html